Jesse2131/CS160-Project-Team4/README.md

 1. Customer/Driver accounts don't exist yet, should create them
 2. We have a default restaurant account with email rest@gmail.com and password 123456.
 Feel free to create more restaurants as well.
+3. When a restaurant confirms an order, the driver is selected based on cheapest delivery fee.
+The driver must also be ONLINE (by logging into a driver account and going online).
+If there are no drivers online, a restaurant cannot pay for an order to be delivered.
+4. Project flow is as follows: Customer orders from a restaurant menu -> Restaurant account receives this order and pays for the delivery fee and assigns the order to the driver -> Driver will then receive this order and will click through where they are in the order.

 ## The Team
 1. Bryan Christiano